Contact Us for a Free Consultation (720) 441-3328

-Construction Defect Disputes in Colorado
+Construction Defect Dispute Attorneys In Colorado

 Construction defects are flaws in the design, materials, or workmanship in the building of a structure.
 Most structures contain small or cosmetic flaws that don't cause any problems with the function of the structure, and that largely go unnoticed by their users.
 Construction defects become a problem when they're significant enough to interfere with or impede the use of the structure.
 In the worst cases, these flaws can pose real harm to people and property.
 Colorado law provides recourse for building owners who wind up with significantly flawed structures.